Dear Aspiring Neuroscientist,

 I’m not saying that we shouldn’t, on some level, celebrate and reward people for all the incremental steps made through publishing.
 Just that we should not allow those achievements to supersede what we are really working towards.
 Unfortunately, too many seem to have lost sight of that.

 If a proposed therapy has no intellectual property it can’t get off the ground.
 I have come across a number of therapies that have had reputed benefit but have been shelved simply because there is no IP that can be patented attached to them.
-Without money to be made therapies can’t get funding to run clinical trials that cost up to a billion dollars, and doctors are not allowed to prescribe therapies that have not passed clinical trial.
+Without money to be made, therapies can’t get funding to run the clinical trials that can cost up to a billion dollars, and doctors are not allowed to prescribe therapies that have not passed clinical trial.
 The system has limited us to only being able to explore those therapies that can make obscene amounts of money, which are basically just unique molecular compounds that we can synthesize and make into a drug.

 Problems like neurodegeneration often involve a number of factors that each kick off a cascade of biological pathways that each need to be addressed to truly stop and reverse disease progression.
 Yet we have a system where the only solution that could get the funding needed to make it to market are unique compounds.
 This leaves us praying that we just stumble across a single drug or two that can somehow intervene in all of the various biochemical pathways involved in the disease.
 Seems like a long shot.